teamtomo/starfile/README.md

 Any keyword arguments to `starfile.new()` are passed through to pandas [DataFrame.to_csv()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html)

 ### Plotting
-One of the reasons for using DataFrame objects is that they provide some convenient data plotting tools
+One of the reasons for using DataFrame objects is that they provide some convenient dataframes plotting tools
 ```python
 >>> bars = df.plot.barh(x='Brand', y='Price')
 ```